piyushagarwal08/JU-Notes/Automation.md

 * It consists of 2 sub-modules:
     1. My bots ~> A Centralized location where all the Bots,Workflows,Reports,Documents are uploaded from the enterprise client on to the control room.It provides the ability to run and schedule tasks on 'Bot Runners'
     2. Credentials ~> It is a centralized location for securely creating and storing sensitive information that is included in the automation tasks in the form of credentials
+    * It asks for Attribute Name,Attribute Description,Attribute Value

 4. <u>Devices</u>
 * It lists all the devices that are registered and connected to the control room in the My Bot page